Chalwk/JeriCraftDocs/HALO/ABOUT.md

 ## 🚫 **Anti Cheat**

-Our **Anti Cheat** script actively scans for and prevents players from using aim bots, wall hacks and other cheating methods (including common exploits), which would otherwise give them an unfair advantage in combat.
+Our **Anti Cheat** script actively scans for and prevents players from using aim bots, wall hacks, camping, and other cheating methods (including common exploits), which would otherwise give them an unfair advantage in combat.
 This helps to ensure a level playing field for all players.

+## 💬 **Admin Chat**

+Admins have access to a special **Admin Chat** feature that allows them to communicate privately with other staff members.

+## 🚫 **Word Buster**

+The **Word Buster** script filters out inappropriate language and offensive words from chat messages to maintain a clean and respectful environment for all players.

+## 🕵️ **Command Spy**

+Admins can see all commands executed by players using the **Command Spy** feature, allowing them to monitor players and ensure fair play.

+## 📜 Script Manager**

+Runs all of our custom scripts and ensures they function correctly to provide a smooth and enjoyable gameplay experience.

 ---